TomasHubelbauer/bun-sliplane/readme.md

 10. Wait for the deployment to complete and check the generated URL

 From this point on, the service will re-deploy on every push to GitHub.

+Note that volumes can be created and attached to services at a selected path like `/data` and they will preserve data between deployments.